 Paw Patrol – Next year, I might have to team up with one of my fave families to not just represent Ryder and all of his pups but some of the other Adventure Bay Characters too.

 I would look for the community helper hats in children’s and educational costumes or make them from ball caps and add ears or the proper logo for each pup.
 Your pups could use long sleeve shirts and pants that resemble the appropriate fur color then wear puffer vests (or any vest, even a sweatshirt with sleeves removed) that are the right color then add their pup badges, which you could easily print and laminate.
 (My quick and easy at-home lamination process involves using thick shipping tape to cover the item I want to laminate.)
 Any of the human characters would be super easy after that!

-Lion Guard, Safari, or Zoo – This year my family will represent a variety of safari animals and Hubby will be the zookeeper.
+Lion Guard, Safari, or Zoo – Last year my family represented a variety of safari animals and Hubby was our zookeeper.

 This was mostly inspired by my 3 year old son’s love of the Lion Guard show on Disney Jr. although oddly, he didn’t choose any of us to be Lion Guard members.
 If you know this little guy, have read about him on the blog, or noticed the feature image above (Isn’t my little helper so focused and cute?!), then you’ve probably already figured out that he will be a crocodile!
-Stay tuned for pictures of our 2018 costumes here, on the Facebook Page, and on Instagram!
-I’ve gotten good use of my old grandmother’s sewing machine, and I think she’d be proud if she could see these costumes!
+See pictures of our 2018 costumes on the Facebook Page, and on Instagram!
+I’ve gotten good use of my grandmother’s old sewing machine, and I think she’d be proud if she could see these costumes!

-Don’t miss my post from last year, with ideas for:
+Don’t miss my prior Halloween post , with ideas for: